vladimirnani/DjangoCommands/README.md

 Or you can choose to use `Django: Other Command` to list and run all commands available to `manage.py`

-Currently tested on Windows 7/8, Mac OS, Ubuntu.
+Currently tested on Windows 7/8/10, Mac OS, Ubuntu and many other linux distros.

 Everything tested and running!